-The purpose of the King-Chávez-Parks Future Faculty Fellowship Program is to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in postsecondary education.
-Preference may not be given to applicants on the basis of race, color, ethnicity, gender, or national origin, however applications are encouraged from minorities, women, people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who would otherwise not adequately be represented in the graduate student and faculty populations.
+The purpose of the King-Chávez-Parks Future Faculty Fellowship Program is to increase the pool of academically or economically disadvantaged candidates pursuing faculty teaching or administrative careers in postsecondary education.
+Preference may not be given to applicants on the basis of race, color, ethnicity, gender, or national origin.

 To be eligible, an applicant must:

-- Not be in default status on any guaranteed student loan and/or a KCP fellowship.
+- Not be currently in default on any guaranteed student loan.

-Applications will be evaluated by a panel consisting of one faculty member from each college or school on the following criteria:
+Applications will be holistically evaluated by the Graduate Dean Awards Advisory Committee and a Michigan Tech staff member on the following criteria:

 - Academic merit of the candidate.